List of Chinese terrestrial ungulates: Rhinoceroses

 Rhinoceroses are large, and have horns located in the center front of their heads.
 Rhinoceros horns are ground and used medicinally and in Chinese history the Chu warriors were known for using rhinoceros hide armor.
 The horns are made of keratin, of the protein type that makes up hair and fingernails.
 The Elasmotherium is an extinct species, although overlapping populations with humans, in prehistory.
 Three species are recognised.
-The best known, E. sibiricum was the size of a mammoth and is thought to have had a large, thick horn on its forehead; which was used for defense, attracting mates, driving away competitors, sweeping snow from the grass in winter, and digging for water, and for extracting plant roots from their growth medium.
+The best known, E. sibiricum was the size of a woolly mammoth and is thought to have had a large, thick horn on its forehead; which was used for defense, attracting mates, driving away competitors, sweeping snow from the grass in winter, and digging for water, and for extracting plant roots from their growth medium.
 Like all rhinoceroses, elasmotheres were herbivorous.
 Unlike any others, its high-crowned molars were ever-growing.
 Its legs were longer than those of other rhinos and were adapted for galloping, giving it a horse-like gait.
 3 species of currently extant rhinoceros have been attested to have historically existed in China: